 The resolution must be approved by a simple majority approval of the votes cast at the Meeting by the holders of Common Shares.
 If the Plan is not approved by the Shareholders, the Corporation will have to consider other methods of compensating and providing incentives to directors, officers, employees and consultants.

-The management designees, if named as proxy, intend to vote the Common Shares represented by any such proxy FOR approval of the Plan, unless otherwise directed in the Instrument of Proxy.
+Unless otherwise directed, the management designees, if named as proxy, intend to vote the Common Shares represented by any such proxy FOR the resolution to approve the Plan.

 STATEMENT OF EXECUTIVE COMPENSATION